Romanova-ej/Romanova-ej.github.io/_posts/Traveling/2024-01-07-trip-to-Georgia.md

 ![mountains](/images/Georgia/P1060128.jpg){: width="800" loading="lazy"}

 Botanic garder was a really nice place but now I dare say I have seen much more impressive garderns.
-Then, though, we enjoied it a lot.
+Although we enjoyed it a lot back then.
 The day was awfully hot so it was a pleasure to hide ourselves in the shade under the ancient trees.

 ![garden_sea](/images/Georgia/P1060178.jpg){: width="800" loading="lazy"}